ashwhall/dsnt/README.md

 # Differentiable Spatial to Numerical Transform
-An example of the usage of the DSNT layer, as taken from the paper "Numerical Coordinate Regression with Convolutional Neural Networks".
+A Tensorflow implementation of the DSNT layer, as taken from the paper "Numerical Coordinate Regression with Convolutional Neural Networks".

 ### Provided Files: